waseque199/waseque199/README.md

 - 👋 Hi, I’m @waseque199
-- 👀 I’m interested in to code a program of you in my heart.
+- 👀 I’m interested in to code a program leading to the future!!!
 - 🌱 I’m currently learning what i can find.
 - 💞️ I’m looking to collaborate on making project on multi language.
 - 📫 How to reach me via mail and social media.